-18. The Meeting encouraged long-term and mutually beneficial education cooperation among the EAS participating countries particularly, in enhancing youth and people to people exchanges through scholarship programs, life-long skills and digital literacy development.
-The Meeting recognised that the EAS education cooperation has been pursued in line with priority areas under the ASEAN Work Plan on Education 2021-2025.
-The Ministers commended the implementation of inclusive and quality education programmes and activities by EAS participating countries, especially in the areas of Technical and Vocational Education and Training (TVET), higher education, and research, people-to-people exchanges including through

-- scholarship programmes, EAS TVET Cooperation Network, strengthening competency of teachers in information and communications technologies (ICT) integrated with new practical skills, and promotion of Education for Sustainable Development (ESD), and mental health and well-being of students.
-The Meeting supported the priorities of the ASEAN TVET Council (ATC) to advance TVET in the region through the implementation of its Work Plan 2021-2030.
-The Meeting welcomed the inauguration of the new campus of the Nalanda University, an EAS initiative, in June 2024. - 19.
-The meeting called for greater efforts to explore more initiatives for cooperation between ASEAN and EAS participating countries in sport, cultural and arts, drawing on the rich cultural diversity and heritage of ASEAN as an engine for economic growth and sustainable development, and for forging closer friendship and understanding between ASEAN and EAS participating countries.
+- 18. We encouraged and affirmed our commitment to advancing long-term and mutually beneficial education cooperation, particularly in enhancing youth and people to people exchanges through scholarship programmes, life-long skills development and digital literacy.
+We recognised that the EAS education cooperation has been pursued in line with priority areas under the ASEAN Work Plan on Education 2021-2025.
+We commended the implementation of inclusive and quality education programmes and activities by EAS Participating Countries, especially in the areas of Technical and Vocational Education and Training (TVET), higher education, and research, people-to-people exchanges including through scholarship programmes, strengthening competency of teachers in information and communications technologies (ICT), and promotion of Education for Sustainable Development (ESD) and mental health and well-being of students.
+We supported the priorities of the ASEAN TVET Council (ATC) to advance TVET in the region through the implementation of its Work Plan 2021-2030. - 19.
+We called for greater efforts to explore more initiatives for cooperation between ASEAN and EAS Participating Countries in sport, cultural and arts, drawing on the rich cultural diversity and heritage of ASEAN as an engine for economic growth and sustainable development, and for forging closer friendship and understanding between ASEAN and EAS Participating Countries.